High-Throughput Quantification of Altermagnetic Band Splitting: Comparison with other studies

 \section{Comparison with other studies}

-The results reported here can be discussed in relation to the high–throughput study by Wan \textit{et al.}~\cite{wan2024high}, which identified 336 potential altermagnets by screening MAGNDATA.
-Their classification relied on the absence of the antiunitary symmetries $P\!\cdot T$ (inversion plus time reversal) and $t\!\cdot T$ (translation plus time reversal).
-Moreover, they extended their candidate pool to include ferrimagnetic systems by considering their SOC-off configuration.
-Our study employs the \texttt{amcheck} algorithm, which tests the same symmetry condition (absence of $P\!\cdot T$ and $t\!\cdot T$) to identify potential altermagnetic materials.
+The results reported here can be discussed in relation to two prior screenings of MAGNDATA.
+The high-throughput classification by Wan \textit{et al.}\ relied on the absence of the antiunitary symmetries $\mathcal{PT}$ (inversion plus time reversal) and $t \mathcal{T}$) to identify potential altermagnetic materials.
 However, \texttt{amcheck} strictly excludes ferrimagnetic states since their sublattices are completely not symmetry-related and are instead classified as “Luttinger ferrimagnets” that exhibit spin splitting but lack the required momentum-odd, nodal spin texture over the Brillouin zone.
 For example, Cr\(_2\)S\(_3\), listed as “interesting’’ in Ref.~\cite{wan2024high}, shows spin splitting in the spin–polarized DFT consistent with ferrimagnetic behavior, yet lacks the nodal spin texture and is therefore not classified as altermagnetic here.
 On the other hand, we find a collinear AFM with Kramers–degenerate bands for SrMnSb\(_2\), and the small splittings of a few meV that appear at high energy are most likely numerical artifacts and not indicative of altermagnetism.
 These distinctions likely account for the smaller number of altermagnets identified in our study compared to Ref.~\cite{wan2024high}, while remaining fully consistent with the symmetry–based definition of altermagnetism~\cite{vsmejkal2022beyond,vsmejkal2022emerging}.
+The 59 non-metallic and 3 metallic compounds identified in Ref.~\cite{Guo2023} all appear in our list of 157 collinear entries with the right symmetries for altermagnetism (see table S2 in the supplementary materials), however, the criterion of a spin splitting threshold of 26 meV for our final list removes 10 of them.

+Furthermore, we have considered a set of collinear versions of materials reported as noncollinear.
+This extended set of materials along with their computed spin splittings describe alternative spin configurations on otherwise stable crystal structures.
+They can be a valuable resource to aid the general understanding of altermagnetism.
+Some of them are arguably relevant due to them being very nearly collinear, shown in our analysis by the angle between the spin axes.
+We also speculate that for some of the ones with larger such angles, there could exist ways in practice to invoke a more aligned moments to give the altermagnetic configuration, via, e.g., external fields, stress/strain, or similar mechanisms.